Best Coffee Bean Grinder For A French Press - UK Reviews 2019

 What Makes the Perfect Grind for a French Press?

-It is best to grind your coffee immediately before use.
-When the hot water is added to this, the coffee will be as fresh as you can get it.
+In the ideal world it is best to grind your coffee beans immediately before use.
+When the hot water is then added to these grounds, the coffee will be as fresh as you can get it.

 The coffee should steep for 4 minutes similar to the time required for a soft boiled egg.
 Just set the timer on your cooker or mobile phone and stick with this timing if like me, you enjoy perfectly brewed coffee.